MushroomObserver/developer-startup/README.md

     % vagrant up clean

-For those maintaining the Mushroom Observer VM, once this finishes, you should connect to the VM using:

-    % vagrant ssh clean

-and update the installed operating system with:

-    % sudo apt -y upgrade

-This may enter a screen part way through that is attempting to update the disk drivers ("grub").
-However, it's not clear that this is relevant in the VM context and I was not able to figure out how to try it out.
-As result, I simply went through the screens using tabs and returns to skip this step.

-Once the upgrade is done, I recommend install RVM and the current version of Ruby as the vargrant user.
-See the mo-dev script for the commands needed to do this.
-Ideally this would just be handled in the Vagrantfile, but I haven't spent the time to figure out how to do this consistently.

 Once the VM is setup, you should create a new version of the box with:

     % vagrant package clean